pektin/jam/docs/tut/variables.rst

     Although by design a variable's type never needs to be defined, this is not the case yet.

-Jam does not differentiate between a declaration and an assignment, thus variables are implicitly declared on their first assignment.
-This holds inside local scopes as well.
+Jam does not differentiate between a declaration and an assignment.
+Variables are implicitly created on their first assignment.

 ::

-    # Declaration and assignment
+    # assignment that implicitly creates a variable
     a = 9
     # Just an assignment
     a = 4

-    # Works for local scopes
-    # `b` does not have to be declared before the if block
-    if some_condition
-      b = "yes"
-    else
-      b = "no"
-    end
-    puts(b)

 A variable's type may not change.
 Therefore assignment a value not compatible with its type is not allowed.